dermotduffy/frigate-hass-card/docs/configuration/actions/README.md

 #### Multiple actions

-Extended Frigate card behavior supports a list of actions instead of a single action, all of which will be handled.
+Extended Advanced Camera Card behavior supports a list of actions instead of a single action, all of which will be handled.
 See [an example of multiple actions](../../examples.md?id=multiple-actions).